Editor’s Note: This post was updated on January 5, 2017!

 Your best opportunities for testing your value proposition are with first impression visitors.
 These are usually new visitors to your high traffic landing pages or home page.
 When I refer to landing pages, I’m specifically talking about website entry pages.
 These are the first pages your visitors see when the arrive on your website.

 By split testing your alternative value propositions with new visitors, you’ll reduce your exposure to existing customers or prospects who are already in the consideration phase.
-New prospects have a clear canvas for you to present your message variations and see what sticks.
+New prospects have a blank canvas for you to present your message variations and see what sticks.

 Then, from the learning gained on landing pages, you can validate insights with other target audience groups and with your customers to leverage the learning company-wide.